 Ultimately, understanding market behavior is about having a comprehensive understanding of the markets and the factors that drive them.
 This requires a commitment to ongoing learning and having a diversified portfolio of trading systems that makes money in all market conditions and enables you to protect yourself from unexpected events.
 By doing so, traders can make informed trading decisions and avoid making impulsive decisions based on emotions or limited information.

-2. Overcoming biases
+2. Overcoming psychological biases

 Traders (like all human beings) often suffer from psychological biases that can negatively impact their performance.
 These biases can be caused by a variety of factors, including past experiences, beliefs, and cultural norms.
 By recognizing and working through these biases, traders can make more rational decisions and avoid making impulsive decisions based on emotions.